alkozp/vartable-js/README.md

 Project help students understand using VAR, LET, CONST in JavaScript.

-## Special function
+## Special functions
 - small tooltips
 - console output for code examples
 - examples loaded from file in json format
-- themes for code highliters (prism.js, highlight.js)
+- themes for code highlighters (prism.js, highlight.js)
 - jokes and fun

 ## Using